ossan-dev/tech-journey-be/README.md

 #### 1.1.13.1.
 The `hey` tool

 First, be sure to have `hey` tool installed on your machine.
-You can download it from [here](https://github.com/rakyll/hey).
+You can download it from [their GitHub repo](https://github.com/rakyll/hey).
 After you downloaded the binary, please move it to the `$PATH` folder to run it anywhere.

 > You can rename to **hey** the binary.